ryanzola/portfolio-optimizer/README.md

 ## Approach

-- **Data Collection**: The project begins with the gathering of historical stock data from AlphaVantage's API for a predetermined set of ticker symbols.
+- **Data Collection**: The project begins with the gathering of historical stock data using yfinance for a predetermined set of ticker symbols.

 - **Data Processing**: The raw data undergoes transformation into essential statistics and indicators, serving as the foundation for further analysis.